aaronbloomfield/pdr/uva/old/syllabus-fall-2019.md

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date.

-- Midterm Exam 1: Tuesday, February 18th, during lab session
+- Midterm Exam 1: Tuesday, October 1, during lab session
-- Midterm Exam 2: Tuesday, March 31st, during lab session
+- Midterm Exam 2: Tuesday, November 12, during lab session
-- Final Exam: Thursday, April 30th from 7 p.m. to 10 p.m.
+- Final Exam: Monday, December 9 from 7 p.m. to 10 p.m.
     - This is a common exam time, and conflicts with other courses (BIOL 2100, CS 2110, KOR 1010, KOR 2010, KOR 3010, STAT 2120, and STAT 3120)
     - Let us know by the end of January if you have a conflict (via a support request); we will deal with scheduling conflicts later in the semester

 ***YOU WILL HAVE TO BRING YOUR UVA ID TO ALL EXAMS!!!***

 Under **NO** circumstances will anybody be allowed to take the final exam early.
 You may **ONLY** request to take the final exam at a different time if you have a final exam **CONFLICT**, not a busy final exam schedule.
-However, that request ***MUST*** be submitted by the end of January.
 Since it is a common exam time, the only conflicts are the courses listed on UVa official exam schedule.
-For Spring 2020, they are: APMA 3110, APMA 3140, and ECON 2020 (sections 001 and 002)
+For Fall 2019, they are: BIOL 2100; CS2110; KOR 1010, 2010, 3010; STAT 2120, 3120.

 You may submit lab questions for regrading within 10 days of when they are returned to you (less time for the final due to the end of the semester); this is done via the [course tools][41].
 However, you MUST be aware of the [Frivolous regrade policy][3] ([md][4]), which will be strictly enforced.